Hey everybody, and welcome back to PT Pioneer.

 That means for every 100 thousand locals, there are 5.2 gyms available, leaving Michigan in 33rd place in terms of state rankings.

-While in the lower half of rankings when it comes to gyms, there is still plenty of opportunity for someone applying for work.
+While in the lower half of rankings regarding gyms, there is still plenty of opportunity for someone applying for work.

-Overall, Michigan comes in with a state ranking of 42, making it one of the ten least fit states in America.
+Michigan has a state ranking of 42, making it one of America’s ten least fit states.

-From a personal training perspective, this can be seen as a challenge, but challenges are often the source of opportunity.
+This can be seen as a challenge from a personal training perspective, but challenges are often the source of opportunity.

 Fitness Market Makeup